Yasich217/hikvision-tftpd_python3/README.md

 ## Disclaimer

+This tool is specifically written for the **DS-7608NI-i2/8p NVR** model.
+Other models may not work as intended, as they have not been tested.
-This tool is provided as-is under the MIT license.
+The tool is provided as-is under the MIT license.
 The authors are not responsible for any damage caused by improper use.
 Use at your own risk.